Orthopedic surgery: Arthroscopy

 The use of arthroscopic techniques has been particularly important for injured patients.
-Arthroscopy was pioneered in the early 1950s by Dr. Masaki Watanabe of Japan to perform minimally invasive cartilage surgery and reconstructions of torn ligaments.
+Arthroscopy was pioneered in the early 1950s by Masaki Watanabe of Japan to perform minimally invasive cartilage surgery and reconstructions of torn ligaments.
 Arthroscopy allows patients to recover from the surgery in a matter of days, rather than the weeks to months required by conventional, "open" surgery; it is a very popular technique.
 Knee arthroscopy is one of the most common operations performed by orthopedic surgeons today, and is often combined with meniscectomy or chondroplasty.
 The majority of upper-extremity outpatient orthopedic procedures are now performed arthroscopically.

 Arthroplasty

 Arthroplasty is an orthopedic surgery where the articular surface of a musculoskeletal joint is replaced, remodeled, or realigned by osteotomy or some other procedure.
 It is an elective procedure that is done to relieve pain and restore function to the joint after damage by arthritis (rheumasurgery) or some other type of trauma.
-As well as the standard total knee replacement surgery, the uni-compartmental knee replacement, in which only one weight-bearing surface of an arthritic knee is replaced, is a popular alternative.

-Joint replacements are available for other joints on a variable basis, most notably the hip, shoulder, elbow, wrist, ankle, spine, and finger joints.
+As well as the standard total knee replacement surgery, the unicompartmental knee replacement, in which only one weight-bearing surface of an arthritic knee is replaced, may be performed, but it bears a significant risk of revision surgery.
+Joint replacements are used for other joints, most commonly the hip or shoulder.

-In recent years, surface replacement of joints, in particular the hip joint, has become more popular amongst younger and more active patients.
-This type of operation delays the need for the more traditional and less bone-conserving total hip replacement, but carries significant risks of early failure from fracture and bone death.

-One of the main problems with joint replacements is wear of the bearing surfaces of components.
+A post-surgical concern with joint replacements is wear of the bearing surfaces of components.
 This can lead to damage to the surrounding bone and contribute to eventual failure of the implant.
-The use of alternative bearing surfaces has increased in recent years, particularly in younger patients, in an attempt to improve the wear characteristics of joint replacement components.
-These include ceramics and all-metal implants (as opposed to the original metal-on-plastic).
 The plastic chosen is usually ultra-high-molecular-weight polyethylene, which can also be altered in ways that may improve wear characteristics.
+The risk of revision surgery has also been shown to be associated with surgeon volume.

 Epidemiology

-Between 2001 and 2016, the prevalence of musculoskeletal procedures drastically increased in the U.S, from 17.9% to 24.2% of all operating-room (OR) procedures performed during hospital stays.
+Between 2001 and 2016, the prevalence of musculoskeletal procedures drastically increased in the U.S., from 17.9% to 24.2% of all operating-room (OR) procedures performed during hospital stays.

 In a study of hospitalizations in the United States in 2012, spine and joint procedures were common among all age groups except infants.
 Spinal fusion was one of the five most common OR procedures performed in every age group except infants younger than 1 year and adults 85 years and older.
 Laminectomy was common among adults aged 18–84 years.
 Knee arthroplasty and hip replacement were in the top five OR procedures for adults aged 45 years and older.